Magyartanulas/magyartanulas.github.io/adverbs.md

 ---
-title: Adverbs
+title: Common Adverbs

 layout: page
 ---

-There are two suffixes involved with creating adverbs.
+There are two common suffixes involved with creating adverbs.
+There isn't too much of a difference between them, so these kinds of adverbs neeed to be memorised.

-INCOMPLETE, gona scarp some things

-## Essive-modal case
+## `-l/-ul/-ül`

-The essive-modal case is used Using the *modal* part of this

-Front-voweled words take -ül, back-voweled words take -ul and words ending in vowels take -l

-Essively, meaning that a noun is given a role to fulfill, as something.
-This is done to nouns.

-    Például - (As an example) From példa
-    Ajándékul - (As a gift) From ajándék

-Modally, describes the manner of the person/people doing the verb.
-This is done to adjectives.
+---

+Among other things, `-ul,-ül` is used to turn adjectives into adverbs.
+Naturally front-voweled adjectives take the `-ül` ending, back-voweled `-ul` and those ending in vowels get `-l`.

-    Jól - (Well) From jó
+* Jól - (Well) From jó
-    Rosszul - (Badly) From rossz
+* Rosszul - (Badly) From rossz
-    Makacsul - (Stubbornly) From makacs
+* Makacsul - (Stubbornly) From makacs
-    Remekül - (Superbly) From remek
+* Remekül - (Superbly) From remek
-    Egyedül - (Alone)
+* Egyedül - (Alone)

 It is also used to show the language someone speaks.

-    Magyarul - (lit.
+* Magyarul - (lit.
 Hungarianly) From magyar
-    Angolul - (lit.
+* Angolul - (lit.
 Englishly) From angol
-    Németül - (lit.
+* Németül - (lit.
 Germanly) From német
-    Finnül - (lit.
+* Finnül - (lit.
 Finnishly) From finn

-Adverbial (-n/-an/-en/-on)
+## `-n/-an/-en/-on`

-Front-voweled words take -en, back-voweled words take -an,-on and words ending in vowels take -n.
+Front-voweled words take `-en`, back-voweled words take -an,-on and words ending in vowels take -n.
 This is done to adjectives.

     Gyorsan - (Quickly) From gyors
     Gyakran - (Frequently) From gyakor